momo-the-monster/neural-style-pt/README.md

   Default is `random` which uses a noise initialization as in the paper; `image` initializes with the content image.
 * `-optimizer`: The optimization algorithm to use; either `lbfgs` or `adam`; default is `lbfgs`.
   L-BFGS tends to give better results, but uses more memory.
-Switching to ADAM will reduce memory usage;
+Switching to Adam will reduce memory usage;
-  when using ADAM you will probably need to play with other parameters to get good results, especially the style weight, content weight, and learning rate.
+  when using Adam you will probably need to play with other parameters to get good results, especially the style weight, content weight, and learning rate.
-* `-learning_rate`: Learning rate to use with the ADAM optimizer.
+* `-learning_rate`: Learning rate to use with the Adam optimizer.
 Default is 1e1.

 **Output options**:
 * `-output_image`: Name of the output image.
 Default is `out.png`.